Ramazan Özcan

-Ramazan Özcan ([ˈʁamazan ˈʔøːsdʒan] born 28 June 1984) is an Austrian former professional footballer of Turkish descent, who played as a goalkeeper.
+Ramazan Özcan ([ˈʁamazan ˈʔøːsdʒan] born 28 June 1984) is an Austrian former professional footballer who played as a goalkeeper, mainly for his first club Austria Lustenau as well as German club FC Ingolstadt 04.

 Career

 Club

 Özcan started his professional career with Austria Lustenau in 2003, and moved to Red Bull Salzburg in the summer of 2006.
 He spent one season and a half with Salzburg as the club's third-choice goalkeeper and only made three Bundesliga appearances in the final stages of the 2006–07 season.

 He moved to German 2.
 Bundesliga side 1899 Hoffenheim in the winter break of the 2007–08 season on an initial six-month loan and played all seventeen league games in the second half of the season as the club secured promotion to the Bundesliga.
 In these seventeen games, he only conceded twenty goals.
 He was signed by the club on a five-year contract upon the end of the season, but on 30 December 2009 he left Germany to sign on loan for Beşiktaş.